lexfrei88/University/README.md

  * set single method-param while describe ConnectionPool in application context xml that is a path to a properties file that contains database configuration in appropriate format
  * leave no method-params then by default it will look for a properties file with name `db.xml` from root of the `war`

-#### Logging:
- * by default application considered to deploy through Tomcat, so it use environment variable CATALINA_HOME and save logs into
- ${CATALINA_HOME}/logs/selection-committee.log